Hello Sister Wang Qiao:

 The true meaning of the salvation in the Age of Law

 First, let’s see what the Old Testament says about salvation.
 “Whoever shall call on the name of Jehovah shall be delivered” (Joel 2:32).
 “Hold you me up, and I shall be safe: and I will have respect to your statutes continually” (Psalms 119:117).
-These verses show us that, being saved in the Age of Law results from calling on Jehovahand following the laws and commandments issued by God.
-Joining with the work God did in the Age of Law and the result achieved by it, we can better understand the real meaning of the salvation in that age.
+These verses show us that, being saved in the Age of Law results from calling on Jehovah God’s name and following the laws and commandments issued by God.
+Joining the work God did in the Age of Law and the result achieved by it, we can better understand the real meaning of the salvation in that age.
 As is known to us, in the beginning when Adam and Eve lived in the Garden of Eden, the earth was full of harmony, without corruption or conflict.
 And under God’s care and protection they lived happily.
 However, since they defied God’s command and ate of the tree of the knowledge of good and evil, man became sinful.
 After Adam and Eve were driven from the Garden of Eden, the earth began to be filled with violence.
 For example, Cain killed his brother Abel because of jealousy, yet he didn’t know he had committed sin.
 Afterward, mankind became more and more corrupted and slaughtered each other, to the point that their evil and immorality reached the peak.
 So, God destroyed them with a flood.
-Only Noah’s family of eight was graced before Jehovah God and survived, for Noah obeyed and worshiped God.
-This way, man continued to exist and develop forward.
-Afterward, in the time of Lot, because man became too evil, corrupt and licentious in nature, worshiped idols and evil spirits, and committed killing, robbery and looting, God destroyed the sinful cities of Sodom and Gomorrah by the fire from heaven, and left behind only Lot and his two daughters.
+Only Noah’s family of eight was graced before Jehovah God and survived, for Noah obeyed and worshiped God, and man continued to exist and develop forward.
+Afterward, in the time of Lot, because man became too evil, corrupt and licentious in nature, worshiped idols and evil spirits, and committed murder, robbery and theft, God destroyed the sinful cities of Sodom and Gomorrah by the fire from heaven, and saved only Lot and his two daughters.
 If mankind continued like this, they would be destroyed by God again and return to nothingness.
 Therefore, to save them, Jehovah God began the work of the Age of Law, and proclaimed the laws and commandments to constrain their behavior and guide them to live normally on earth.
 If people observed God’s laws, they would gain God’s blessings; if not, they would receive the fitting punishment.
 Because of the laws and commandments, the Israelites gradually begot God-fearing hearts.
 Besides, they gained God’s care and protection on account of following these laws and commandments.
 At that time, if people sinned, they could make burnt offerings for atonement.
 This way, they could avoid death because of being forgiven of sins.
 This is the true meaning of salvation in the Age of Law.
-At that age, the Israelites were saved because of calling on Jehovah God and following the laws and commandments, but that didn’t mean they were saved forever.
+In that age, the Israelites were saved because of calling on Jehovah God and following the laws and commandments, but that didn’t mean they were saved forever.

 The true meaning of the salvation in the Age of Grace